tegenterter/tabiya-cli/README.md

 ### Filters

-In addition to searching for particular positions, games can also be filtered out based on the minimum specified rating of the players.
-For each position you can optionally specify any combination of the following rating filters:
+In addition to searching for particular positions, games can also be filtered based on the minimum rating of one or both players of the average rating between them.
+Per position, you can optionally specify the following filters:

 ```yaml
 positions: